 - Do your own yard work and improve curb appeal.
 You can add value to your home just by cleaning up your yard, without spending money (e.g. raking, trimming bushes, neatening landscaping beds, pulling weeds).
 Getting rid of a lawn service may not be possible for everyone, but at $40+ a week for lawn service, you could easily buy a mower and quickly recoup the money.
 Same goes for raking, fertilizing, etc. If you generally work long hours and are either exhausted or there isn’t enough daylight, it is understandable if you can’t do it on your own (as you will eventually be going back to your usual schedule).
-You could invest in other lawn equipment like a good pole saw and it will easy earn itself back.
+You could invest in other lawn equipment and it will easy earn itself back.

 - Be savvy about leftovers and freezer meals.
 Even if I am cooking pasta, I always cook the whole box at one time.
 This way, I save the hassle of cooking small portions, and I know I will have leftovers, which is efficient.
 Make large batches of food you can freeze (like soups or lasagna).
 You can also buy things in bulk to freeze, or day old bagels at the bakery (and toast them or use them for pizza bagels).